Reverse a Number in Python Using For Loop # we are taking a number from user as input num = input("Enter the first number:") # calculate reverse of number reverse = '' for i in range(len(num), 0, -1): reverse += num[i-1] # print reverse of number print('The reverse number is =', reverse)

 Yes, alternative approaches include converting the number to a string, using slicing or the reversed() function to reverse the string representation, and converting it back to an integer.

-Explanation: Inside the for loop, the current digit is accessed using num[i-1] and appended to the reverse string using the += operator.
+Inside the for loop, the code accesses the current digit using num[i-1] and appends it to the reverse string using the += operator.
 This concatenates the current digit to the existing reversed number.

-The range() function is used to generate a sequence of numbers to iterate over.
-In the code, range() is used to generate a sequence of numbers starting from the length of the input number and decrementing by 1 until it reaches 0.
+The range() function generates a sequence of numbers to iterate over.
+In this code, range() generates a sequence starting from the length of the input number and decrementing by 1 until it reaches 0.